Best Backpacking Stoves of 2025

 What we liked: fits fuel canister inside, fast boil, ease to use, space efficient, all-included, simmering, insulated rubber handles and side-body, a pressure regulator to keep fuel use consistent in the cold, includes pour spout in lid

-What we didn’t like: price, heavier than non-integrated stoves, system locks to canister when hot making it harder to poul water, pour spout could be better angled
+What we didn’t like: price, heavier than non-integrated stoves, system locks to canister when hot making it harder to pour water, pour spout could be better angled, doesn't have a Thermochromatic indicator, doesn't have a twist-and-lock mechanism like the updated Flash

 COMPARE PRICES ON THE JETBOIL MINIMO

-What we liked about this Jetboil is that is it is compact.
+What we liked about this Jetboil is that it is compact.
 It fits better into the front mesh of a backpack than other integrated stoves we tested.
 The MiniMo is also less tippy and more stable than the Jetboil Flash, while also being easier to disassemble and clean than other camp stove systems.
-The main drawback of this Jetboil stove is its price and how it fares in the wind (though it performs similarly to our main winner, the MSR PocketRocke Deluxe).
+The main drawback of this Jetboil stove is its price and how it fares in the wind (though it performs similarly to our fast boil winner, the MSR PocketRocket Deluxe).

 We also like that the Jetboil MiniMo is a small canister stove and less bulky than other integrated stove systems (with the exception of the Stash—see review below).
 Many stoves and cook pots are awkward sizes that don’t fit well into backpack pockets.
 In contrast, the Minimo conveniently fits inside the mesh or water bottle pockets in a backpacking backpack.